GilCND/HospitalSystem.c/README.md

 # HospitalSystem.c

-## Create a software able to input data and save into memory spaces (Using Linked Lists)
+## Create a software able to input data and save into memory spaces and files (Using Linked Lists)
 ## This program should have
 ### A menu with options to:
 #### Add new patients